lucee/lucee-docs/docs/03.reference/05.objects/datetime/compare/_method.md

 - datetime
 methodObject: datetime
 methodName: compare
-description: 'Compares to date, to the given optional resolution. '
+description: 'Compares to date, to the given optional resolution.'
 ---

 Compares to date, to the given optional resolution.